 In the XDI graph model, all context nodes can provide context for other context nodes, and all context nodes are uniquely addressable.
 With the exception of the common root node, a context node MUST be the object of exactly one contextual arc expressed by a contextual statement.
 The subject of a contextual statement MUST be another context node, called the parent node.
 Only the common root node has no parent.
 The predicate of a contextual statement MUST be empty.
 The object of a contextual statement MUST have an XDI identifier that is unique in that context.

-The result of these requirements is that XDI context nodes form a directed rooted graph, called a semantic tree, in which every node is uniquely addressable and every node has a semantic meaning.
+The result of these requirements is that XDI context nodes form a rooted directed acyclic graph, called a semantic tree, in which every node is uniquely addressable and every node has a semantic meaning.
 The absolute XDI address of a context node is the sequence of XDI identifiers for each contextual arc that must be traversed to go from the common root node to the target context node.

 If the common root node of an XDI graph is itself assigned a URI, all nodes in the graph become globally addressable in the universal URI addressing space as recommended by [WebArch].
 See the XDI Addressing section for details.